nathanbuchar/gulp-import-tasks/README.md

 #### Quick Start

 Simply require the package within your `gulpfile.js`.
-By default, this will load all gulp tasks that exist within a local `tasks` directory.
+By default, this will load all Gulp tasks that exist within a local `tasks` directory.

 ```js
 // gulpfile.js